 The death of a family member or other loved one is never easy to deal with, even when it is from natural causes.
 When a person is killed by the negligent or wanton acts of another, however, it can be both emotionally and financially devastating.

 At Pavich Law Group, our Chicago wrongful death attorneys are proud to pursue justice on behalf of spouses, children, and family members.
-In this blog, we explore the basics of a wrongful death claim – to learn how we can help in your case, schedule a free consultation today.
+In this blog, we explore the basics of a wrongful death claim – to learn how we can help in your case, schedule a initial consultation today.

 Under What Conditions Can a Suit Be Filed?